conhof27/MIST-4610-Olympic-Data/README.md

 ### Query 5: Athletes Competing in Multiple Sports (Comp.)

 **Description:**
-A composite list of every athlete that competes in more than one sport.
-(In this scenario, we modified to only include Atheletes that are in 3 or more sports because the original output would've been too long to display)
+Query 5 lists all athletes who have competed in more than 1 distinct sports, their country, and number of unique sports that they competed in.
+The query joins the Athlete, Country, Results, and Events tables to count the number of distinct sports associated with each athlete.
+The results are grouped by athlete and filtered using a HAVING clause to include those with more than 1 unique sports.
+In this scenario, the threshold was modified from more than 1 sport to 3 sports or more so that output could display well on the site.
 <br>
 <img width="773" height="127" alt="Screenshot 2026-03-30 at 2 02 45 PM" src="https://github.com/user-attachments/assets/b0067bac-c7f4-4326-a6b5-ded96930e6d7" />
 <br>